mjclemente/sendgrid.cfc/README.md

 ### `withHeader ( any header, any value )`
 Functions like `header()`, except it adds the header to the **current** personalization envelope.

+### `withHeaders( required struct headers )`
+Functions like `headers()`, except it sets the `headers` property for the **current** personalization envelope.
+If any personalized headers are set, this method overwrites them.

 ### `withSubstitution ( any substitution, any value )`
-Adds a substitution ( "substitution_tag" : "value to substitute" ) to the **current** personalization envelope.
+Appends a substitution ( "substitution_tag" : "value to substitute" ) to the **current** personalization envelope.
 You can add a substitution by providing the tag and value to substitute, or by passing in a struct.

+### `withSubstitutions( required struct substitutions )`
+Sets the `substitutions` property for the **current** personalization envelope.
+If any substitutions are set, this method overwrites them.

 ### `build()`
 The function that puts it all together and builds the body for `/mail/send`